-We just got back from a 9 day family vacation so I wanted to re-establish a routine quickly but gently.
-This Easter eggs craft was a perfect way to do that.
-It’s very process focused and I let the kids direct as much as they wanted.
-I had the paper cut out in eggs but also had extra as plain paper that they could make into any shape they wanted.
-This was quick for my son who was eager to play with new Lego sets (spoiled by a Great-Grandma) but my daughter explored for a long time after her brother was done.
+Recently getting back from a nine-day family vacation, I wanted to re-establish a routine quickly but gently.
+This easy Easter egg craft was a perfect way to do that.
+As it’s very process focused, the kids directed as much as they wanted.
+I had the paper cut out in the shape of eggs but also had extra as plain paper that they could make into any shape they wanted.
+Eager to play with his new Lego sets (spoiled by a Great-Grandma), this was a quick activity for my son.
+But my daughter explored for a long time after her brother was done.
 Expect a mess and enjoy!

 - Gather your materials.
-You will need some paper, bubble wrap (the big ones works well), paint, a tray or plate for paint, brushes (love ours from craftprojectideas.com), some painter’s tape, scissors and if you want to display it a few sheets of construction paper and glue.
+You will need some paper, bubble wrap (the big ones works well), paint, a tray or plate for paint, brushes (love ours from craftprojectideas.com), some painter’s tape, and scissors.
+Iff you want to display it, you need a few sheets of construction paper and glue.

-- Next attach the bubble wrap to the table.
-My daughter loved popping the wrap which is great for fine motor development.
+- Next, attach the bubble wrap to the table.
+My daughter loved popping the wrap which is also great for fine motor development.

 - Dish out the paint.
-I have been teaching my son about colors and how adding white changes the tint so we did that.
+I have been teaching my son about colors and how adding white changes the tint, so we did that.
 Adjust this step to your child.
-My daughter hated mixing and when we helped her with the first she started crying.
-My son mixed all hers for her after and showed her how he mixed his and then she was fine but I will find a new way of approaching this with her next time.
+My daughter hated mixing and when we helped her with the first, she started crying.
+My son mixed all hers for her and showed her how he mixed his and then she was fine.
+I will find a new way of approaching this with her next time.

 - Paint the bubble wrap.
-My daughter wasn’t sure at first so I sat down and painted with my son, soon she was asking for the brush too.
+Not sure at first, my daughter watched as I painted with my son.
+Soon, she was asking for the brush too.

 - Print the paper on.
 She insisted on printing one in the same spot as her brother.